Valknut symbol meaning

 Similar symbols also appear on contemporary Anglo-Saxon funeral urns and on the grave goods of some Germanic people closely related to the Vikings, confirming the association between the Valknut symbol and death.

-The Vikings also believed that warriors who died bravely in battle were taken by Odin’s servants, the Valkyrie, to live in Valhalla, Odin’s hall in Asgard.
+The Vikings also believed that warriors who died bravely in battle were taken by Odin’s servants, the Valkyries, to live in Valhalla, Odin’s hall in Asgard.
 There they were said to drink, fight and make merry until the arrival of Ragnarok, when they would be called on to fight again, this time alongside the gods in the final battle.

 The Gotland memorial stone is the best example of an association between Odin and the Valknut.
 The stone shows the image of the Valknut above what seems to be a burial mound, and below a raven.
 Standing nearby is a man with a spear, accompanied by another raven.
 The man with the spear is almost certainly Odin, carrying his enchanted spear Gungnir.
 The two ravens are his companion ravens Huginn and Muninn (thought and memory).

-Behind the burial mound there is also shown a warrior hanging from a tree.
+Behind the burial mound there is also a warrior hanging from a tree.
 This is another reference to Odin, as the Vikings often sacrificed their enemies to their god of war in this way.
 This was a reference to the story of Odin hanging himself from Yggdrasil, the Tree of Life, for nine days and nine nights pierced by his own spear in order to gain the knowledge of the runes.

 The Valknut and Hrungnir’s Heart